Half Double Crochet: 7 Easy Steps for Beginners

 Step 6: Repeat across the row

 Continue working one HDC into each chain across.
-As you go, keep your loop height consistent—this helps your row look neat and even.
+As you go, keep your loop height consistent, this helps your row look neat and even.

-Turning chain for half double crochet
+Turning chain for HDC

 Most patterns use ch 2 as the turning chain for HDC.
 Whether the turning chain counts as a stitch depends on the pattern, so always follow the designer’s notes.